Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

    Do your best but don't sweat about perfection!
 We do code-review to find any missed items.

-1. Use tags in PR name for following cases:
+1. Use tags in PR name for the following cases:

    - **\[blocked by #<number>\]** if your work is dependent on other PRs.
    - **\[wip\]** when you start to re-edit your work, mark it so no one will accidentally merge it in meantime.